 Toys are great, but playtime is more fun and more challenging for Fluffy when someone else (that would be you) is controlling her ‘prey.’
 Take a few minutes a day to hold a wand toy or laser pointer for your frisky furball to pounce on.
 This not only keeps kitties entertained, it’s also great for them physically.
 Just remember to put wand toys away after use, so your cat doesn’t get tangled up.

 Our feline friends are safer indoors, but that doesn’t mean they won’t enjoy a taste of nature.
 Set out some pet-safe plants for Fluffy to nibble on.
-Check the ASPCA site here
+Check the ASPCA site here for suggestions.

 Does Fluffy stay home while you’re at work?
 Turn a TV or radio on before leaving.
 The background noise will soothe her and help keep her from feeling lonely.
 You can even try streaming shows made just for cats.
 Some kitties really enjoy programs about birds or squirrels!

 Speaking of birds and squirrels, make sure that Fluffy has a comfy window seat, where she can relax, sunbathe, and spy on local wildlife.
 Just make sure your screens and windows close securely.